Yui-H8/Datacamp/Azure_Understanding Microsoft Azure Architecture and Services.md

 ### Edit and download blob
 1. Navigate to previously created "sharedfiles" container and start editing "azure-courses.txt" blob.
 2. Add content to the third line of the file, which is currently empty.
 Write the name of the current course.
 Save the file.
+"Azure Architecture and Services"
+3. Download the modified file to the downloads folder.